 'Personal data' meaning any information relating to an identifiable person who can be directly or indirectly identified from the data.
-This includes, but is not limited to name, date of birth, full postcode, address, and next of kin and your NHS number / HCN number / CHI number as applicable.
+This includes, but is not limited to name, date of birth, full postcode, address, and next of kin and your NHS number / HCN number / CHI number as applicable / card payment details if paying for private appointments via your bank (Chip and Pin, etc.).